UO-CIS211/UO-CIS211.github.io/chapters/06_1_Bits.md

   (decimal) floating point numbers, as whatever we choose to represent.
-Programming languages like Python help us mostly ignore that they are all really just binary numbers, and usually that is a good thing, but sometimesit is useful to peek under the covers and deal with the binary representation more directly.
+Programming languages like Python help us mostly ignore that they are all really just binary numbers, and usually that is a good thing, but sometimes it is useful to peek under the covers and deal with the binary representation more directly.